5 Strategies That’ll Help You Beat Uber’s Surge Pricing on New Year’s Eve

 3. Plan Your Trips to Anticipate Costs

-Historically, the cheapest times to take Uber early on New Year’s Day are right after the ball drops around midnight and again after 3 a.m.
+Historically, the cheapest times to call upon ride-sharing services early on New Year’s Day are right after the ball drops at midnight and again after 3 a.m.

 4. Walk a Few Blocks